 Now add a little smoke and spice and you have a match made in heaven!

+Recipe notes: If you are rubbing the chickens 1 hour before cooking, make sure the rub has formed a “paste” on your chickens before cooking.
 The rub should not be dry when you put your meat on the barbecue.
 You want to keep the smoker hot, around 275°F - 300°F. This gives you better "bite through" on the skin.

 It doesn’t get much simpler than this.
 Yet the results are amazing!